Breakpoints

 The 2024 A Racer's Edge Masters National Championships SL held at Granite Peak February 5-10

 And just like that, the 2024 A Racer’s Edge National Championships is a wrap!
 It will for sure be one to remember!
 This year’s nationals was hosted in the Central Division at Granite Peak Ski Area in Wausau, Wisconsin February 5-10.
 While initial event planning included heated tents to hedge against what can be below zero winter temperatures, we ended up with uncharacteristic above freezing temps and sun that were reminiscent of our typical late-March nationals weather.
 The Midwest Masters, Granite Peak Ski Team, Granite Peak Ski Area, Hilton Garden Inn and the town of Wausau pulled out all the stops.
-Granite Peak may have less vertical than the places we typically travel to for Nationals, but with the Exhibition race trail running nearly top to bottom it was a great venue for the event along with the debut of the Parallel GS as the 4th event for the 2024 National Championships.
+Granite Peak may have less vertical than the places we typically travel to for Nationals, but with the Exhibition race trail running nearly top to bottom, it was a great venue for the event along with the debut of the Parallel GS as the 4th event for the 2024 National Championships.

 From the moment we checked into our hotels through to the hugs and goodbyes, the hospitality and experience were next level.
 The week started with SG training on Exhibition and SL and Parallel GS training on Sundance.
 Following training was a welcome party with an amazing buffet of food that highlighted Wisconsin classic snacks and flavors.